nitrog0d/DLLProxyGenerator/README.md

 # DLL Proxy Generator
-This project creates a new DLL which sits between a game and the original DLL.
+This project creates a new DLL which sits between a program and the original DLL.
 This way you can intercept all DLL calls.
 Game -> Your proxy DLL -> Original DLL
 Based on ProxiFy, by Kristoffer Blasiak (https://www.codeproject.com/Articles/1179147/ProxiFy-Automatic-Proxy-DLL-Generation).
 ## Build